IntersectMBO/plutus/doc/index.rst

 ---------------------------------

 The purpose of this documentation is to serve as an introduction to the Plutus language and to programming in Plutus.
-It is meant to be educational, so it includes tutorials and how-to instructions.
+It is meant to be educational, so it includes explanations, tutorials and how-to instructions.
 It is also intended as a reference for beginning and experienced developers.

 Intended Audience
 ---------------------------